oktadev/okta-blog/_source/_posts/2022-02-21-build-deploy-node-app-heroku.md

 Finally, under *Manual Deploy* choose the branch you wish to deploy and click **Deploy Branch**.
 Wait a moment and you should receive a message from Heroku saying that your app was successfully deployed.

 Click the view button to be taken to your application.
-At this point, your application won't be running because it isn't configured correctly.
-Make note of the URL of your site and makes a few changes.
+At this point, your application won't be running because it isn't configured correctly yet.
+Make note of the URL of your site and then you'll make a few changes.

 ### Configure your environment variables